 CAFII again thanks FSRA for the opportunity to provide key industry stakeholder feedback on the Authority's "Proposed Guidance: Administrative Monetary Penalties."
 We extend our Association's appreciation for FSRA's continued commitment to open and transparent communication and consultation.
-Should you require further information from CAFII or wish to meet with representatives from our tive Director, at keith.martin@cafii.com or 647-460-7725.
+Should you require further information from CAFII or wish to meet with representatives from our Association on this submission or any other matter at any time, please contact Keith Martin, CAFII Co-Executive Director, at keith.martin@cafii.com or 647-460-7725.